AbhiXverse/Solidity-journey/Day 02/Secureum - Ethereum 101 - Day 02.md

 Smart Contract in Ethereum

-- Smart contract are self-executing stored on the Ethereum blockchain
+- Smart contract are self-executing stored on the Ethereum blockchain.
 - Smart contact can -
      - Store and manage data
      - Execute functions automatically when triggered by a transaction
      - Send and receive Ether
      - Call other contracts
- - Smart contract have their own address and cannot send transactions by themselves
+ - Smart contract have their own address and cannot send transactions by themselves.
- - Executed when an external transaction or another smart contract calls them
+ - Executed when an external transaction or another smart contract calls them.

 Ethereum Clients and Nodes :-